 A timeless classic, this sativa/indica hybrid has been the basis for many successive low THC strains on the market.

 Not sure where to start?
 Want to experience the effects of both a sativa and an indica, but don’t want to dive straight into the deep end with a stronger hybrid?
-If so, Cannatonic is a well balanced option which does just enough to allow one to get their feet wet.
+If so, Cannatonic is a well-balanced option that does just enough to allow one to get their feet wet.
 Given its many derivatives and long history, one could conceivably consider it the “vanilla” of low THC strains.

 Derived from Sour Diesel and NYC Diesel, Sour Tsunami retains the same diesel flavor while significantly lowering the amount of THC content found in its parent strains.